fabydemar/hello-world/README.md

 # hello-world
-I like :books: and :sea:
+I like :books: and the sea